Corps of Colonial Marines: Recruitment and Gulf coast service

 Nicolls left Bermuda with 112 Royal Marines, 3 field pieces, 300 uniforms and 1,000 muskets for recruits to his corps.
-On 26 August 1814 Nicolls issued his first "order of the day" for his "battalion".
-It remains uncertain how many men Nicolls had under his command at that time, since muster and pay records have not been found.
+On 26 August 1814 Nicolls issued his "order of the day" for his "battalion" It remains uncertain how many men Nicolls had under his command at that time, since muster and pay records have not been found.
 More escaped slaves were recruited in Pensacola (to the chagrin of the Spanish), but they were forced to return to Prospect Bluff in November after the American capture of Pensacola.
+A fourth company of Colonial Marines was being formed, this fact being reported to Cochrane on 22 December 1814.